Meet the Eye of the Sahara

 Taken by an astronaut onboard the International Space Station (ISS), this photograph places the Richat Structure—a geologic feature in Mauritania characterized by its concentric rings—in context with the extensive dune fields that surround it.
 Credit: NASA Earth Observatory

 According to NASA: “In this type of geologic structure, rocks exposed in the center of the “bullseye” are older than rocks forming the outer rings.
-This structure measures 45 kilometers (28 miles) across and is made up of igneous and sedimentary rocks.
+This structure measures 45 km (28 miles) across and is made up of igneous and sedimentary rocks.
 There are several faults visible (lower left) where strata that were once continuous have been shifted apart.

-The Eye is an eroded geological dome, approximately 40 km (25 mi) in diametre.
+The Eye is an eroded geological dome, approximately 40 km (25 mi) in diameter.
 This dome exposes sedimentary rock in layers that appear as concentric rings, with additional igneous rocks exposed inside.
 Furthermore, there are spectacular rhyolites (the most silica-rich of volcanic rocks) and gabbros (igneous rock formed from the slow cooling of magnesium-rich and iron-rich magma) that have undergone hydrothermal alteration.
 The rocks that the rings comprise of erode at different speeds and this creates the variety of coloured patterns seen across the surface.
 There are also pieces of other angled rocks known as megabreccia that add to the colours of the formation.
 Inside the dome is what is known as a limestone-dolomite shelf that comprises of a one kilometre-wide breccia, ring dikes, and alkaline volcanic rocks.

 Satellite picture of the Richat Structure (false colour)